chenjy16/Go-RocketMQ/README.md

 2. **Common Module** (`github.com/chenjy16/go-rocketmq-common`): Contains shared data structures and utilities
 3. **Client Module** (`github.com/chenjy16/go-rocketmq-client`): Provides producer and consumer implementations

-These modules can be used independently or together as submodules.
-See [README-SUBMODULES.md](README-SUBMODULES.md) for detailed setup instructions.
+These modules are integrated as Git submodules in the main repository.
+See [Submodule Guide](README-SUBMODULES.md) for detailed setup instructions.

 ## Core Components